AnonymousSAUC/SAUC/Additional Experiments/Quantile_analysis/README.md

 |  CTC_8h | 0.313  |  0.128 |
 |  CTC_1d | 0.316  |  0.129 |
 |  CTC_1w | 0.463  |  0.140 |

+Generally speaking, the calibrated confidence interval can better cover the data variability, as demonstrated by the significant decreasing in the metric $C^*$.